 My hope is that on my final sunset, there will be some highlights, even in my wanderings, but highlights non the less.

-Dad was known, on occasion, to say or do some unconventional things through out his life.
-I, being one of his 7 children, sometimes find myself flopping at doing similar things, but doing them anyway.
+Dad was known for his basketball coaching for many years.
+On occasion, he would say or do some unconventional things throughout his life to push people to grow in all areas of their life.
+Many young men looked up to him.
+He was “coach.”
+I, being one of his 7 children, sometimes find myself doing similar things, sometimes flopping but doing them anyway.

 After dad’s memorial service…

-Here is a copy of my note to James, a fellow basketball player on friday nights in the old clubhouse for many years (yes I changed the name)…
+Here is a copy of my note to James, a fellow basketball player on Friday nights in the old clubhouse for many years, headed up by dad.

 Maybe this is not taught in discipleship class but just maybe the spiritual war zone for lives has too many sheathed swords on the Lords side.
 I’m all for being a little pushy sometimes if that’s what it takes.

-I must admit, there are a lot of clues in the wild.
+God’s clues are so many!
 One can experience peace in the gurgling brook and the morning sunrise.
 One’s smallness is real also in the mysterious aura felt around the evening fire as the wolves moan, the frogs croak and a large animal walks in the water.
-Look at the zillion stars out there from ones tent site; that’s a big clue.
+There are (quite sure) a zillion stars out there to be viewed from ones tent site.
+I love natures clues.

-If you want to meet God in nature, just ask.
-Not to dissappoint anyone but God will meet us anywhere.
+If you want to meet God, in nature or right where you are now, just ask.
+God will meet us anywhere.
 He is God and calls the shots.
 Consider what He has promised in scripture.

 “But without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him.”
 Hebrews 11:6